 You are doing high-intensity spinning classes, three to four times a week, you feel pretty good afterwards.
 Why?...because you have triggered a physically induced stress response, you have taken your body into the red zone, the fight or flight state.
 Your body releases adrenaline, cortisol, endorphins and insulin which, like some magic mix cocktail, leave you buzzing....like you might after having outrun a sabre-toothed tiger with eyes on you for lunch.

 You feel so good you think it’s a good idea to do another class, maybe after a days rest or perhaps the very next day.

 Again you feel great; you go home feeling healthy and virtuous, ready to tuck into a good meal, you deserve the extra helping of carbohydrates and maybe even a cheeky dessert.

 And so it continues, training hard and enjoying the rewards, or so it seems.
 After three to four weeks of this routine, you are starting to feel a bit flat.
 After another few weeks, you are puzzled, why am I feeling irritable, tired, hungry and sore?
 You are feeling your knees, your Achilles tendons, maybe your back?

-What is happening? ....burnout!
-You are physically liquidating your assets, and your body is breaking down.
+What is happening? ....chronic cardio exercise burnout!
+You are physically liquidating your assets, and your body's reserves are being depleted.
 Add to the mix work-related psychological stress, and biochemical stress from a sugar-rich diet and those assets don’t stand a chance.

 This all too familiar pattern is highly prevalent.
 From recreational to elite athletes, many are prone to overreaching, doing too much without adequate recovery coupled with lots of stress.